Ken Wilson (American football): Head coach at Nevada

 After spending nine seasons away from Nevada, Wilson was confirmed to be returning to the university on December 10, 2021, as head coach.
+Nevada fired Wilson following the 2023 season.
+Over two years Wilson posted a 4–20 record.

+TCU

+On January 16, 2024, Wilson joined the staff at Texas Christian University as the linebackers coach.

 Personal life

 Wilson and his wife, Heather, have a son, Tyler, who played football at Nevada, and a daughter, Baylie.